 The Commission holds an open, public meeting, at its office, on the second Thursday of each month.
+Meetings are scheduled for 9:00 a.m.
 Other meetings may be held at such times and places as its members elect.
 From time to time, the Commission must change the regularly scheduled meetings.
 Any change of time or place is published in the newspaper and on the Alabama Secretary of State's website.

-For each claim, the Commissioners discuss the summary of facts and render a decision on eligibility based on the facts presented.
+For each claim on the non-consent docket, the Commissioners discuss the summary of facts and render a decision on eligibility based on the facts presented.
 If the request for compensation is approved as eligible, a letter is sent to the claimant informing them of the approval and any payment(s) made.